michael-a7/Telework-Eligibility-Classification/README.md

 **6. Summary**
 - Compare scores for each model
 - Draw conclusions

-As demonstrated in the iPython file, the high accuracy and F1 scores of the **K-Nearest Neighbors** and **Decision Tree** indicate that  **certain job features (location, minimum pay, single/multi-state status) are provide meaningful predictive value in ensuring whether a job is telework eligible**.

 ## Tech Stack
 - **Backend:** Python 3 (via [Google Colab](https://colab.research.google.com/))